-If we are unable to increase sales of our current products, assays and services or successfully develop and commercialize other products, assays and services, our revenues will be insufficient for us to achieve profitability.
+If we are unable to increase clinical utilization and reimbursement for our current products, assays and services or successfully develop and commercialize other products, assays and services, our revenues will be insufficient for us to achieve profitability.

-Other than our COVID-19 testing revenue, we currently derive substantially all our revenues from sales of diagnostic assays.
+We currently derive substantially all our revenues from reimbursement for our diagnostic assays.
 We began offering our assays through our Clinical Laboratory Improvement Amendments of 1988, or CLIA, certified CAP accredited, and state-licensed laboratory in 2014.
-Additionally, the sale of our proprietary SCTs commenced in June 2018, which allow for the intact transport of liquid biopsy samples for research use only, or RUO, from regions around the world.
 We are in varying stages of research and development for other products and diagnostic assays that we may offer.
-If we are unable to increase sales of our existing products and diagnostic assays or successfully develop and commercialize other products and diagnostic assays, we will not produce sufficient revenues to become profitable.
+If we are unable to increase reimbursement for our existing products and diagnostic assays or successfully develop and commercialize other products and diagnostic assays, we will not produce sufficient revenues to become profitable.

-If we are unable to execute our sales and marketing strategy for our products and diagnostic assays and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.
+If we are unable to execute our strategy for clinical adoption and utilization of our products and diagnostic assays and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.

 We are an early-stage molecular oncology diagnostics company and have engaged in only limited sales and marketing activities for the diagnostic assays we currently offer through our CLIA-certified, CAP accredited, and state-licensed laboratory.
-Except for net income generated in the first quarter of 2021 as a result of our COVID-19 testing revenue, our revenue has been insufficient to fund operations.
+Except for net income generated in the first quarter of 2021 as a result of our former COVID-19 testing, our revenue has been insufficient to fund operations.

-Although we believe that our current assays and our planned future assays, our molecular kits as well as our blood and viral collection tube product, represent a promising commercial opportunity, our products or assays may never gain significant acceptance in the marketplace and therefore may never generate substantial revenue or profits for us.
-We will need to establish a market for our products and diagnostic assays and build that market through physician education, awareness programs and the publication of clinical trial results.
+Although we believe that our current assays and our planned future assays represent a promising commercial opportunity, our products or assays may never gain significant acceptance in the marketplace and therefore may never generate substantial revenue or profits for us.
+We will need to establish a market for our products and diagnostic assays and build that market through physician education, awareness programs and the publication of prospective clinical trial results.
 Gaining acceptance in medical communities requires, among other things, publications in leading peer-reviewed journals of results from studies using our current products, assays and services and/or our planned future products, assays and services.
-The process of publication in leading medical journals is subject to a peer review process and peer reviewers may not consider the results of our studies sufficiently novel or worthy of publication.
+Publications in leading medical journals are subject to a peer review process and peer reviewers may not consider the results of our studies sufficiently novel or worthy of publication.
 Failure to have our studies published in peer-reviewed journals would limit the adoption of our current products, assays and services and our planned future products, assays and services.

-Our ability to successfully market the products and diagnostic assays that we have developed, and may develop in the future, will depend on numerous factors, including:
+Our ability to successfully obtain reimbursement for the products and diagnostic assays that we have developed, and may develop in the future, will depend on numerous factors, including: